astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 ```
 The time as measured by the observer in the rest frame is correctly
 given by the analysis in Equation {eq}`muonduration` as this observer
-does not notice that the muon moves with respect to him.
+does not observe that the muon moves with respect to him.

 ```{math}
 :label: dx4earth